mollymadden/one-good-street-frontend/README.md

 #### About the organisation
 One Good Street is an organisation whose aim is 'to reduce social isolation and loneliness in older residents who live in our neighbourhoods through practical initiatives that everyone can get involved in.'
 There is currently a website that can be found [here](https://onegoodstreet.com.au/).
 It is run by Matiu Bush.

-Presently the website has typical features such as a Navbar, a home page, about page, library of care things, media and events, contact us, find us on Facebook, sign up and member login page.
+Presently the website has typical features such as a Navbar, a Home page, About page, Library of Care Things, Media & Events, Contact us, Find us on Facebook, Get Involved, and Admin login page.
 This site is currently built on WordPress.

 This is how the Library of Care Things currently looks.
 ![](docs/libraryofcarethings1.png)